laplantes/SPRestAssist/README.md

 ## Credits

-A huge shoutout goes to the those who created and maintain [axios](https://www.npmjs.com/package/axios)!
+A huge shout out goes to the those who created and maintain [axios](https://www.npmjs.com/package/axios)!
 Without all of their hard work this would not have been possible

 ## License